-The location is consistently lauded for its breathtaking views and proximity to local sights.
-The lough-side setting and easy access to the Wild Atlantic Way make it an ideal spot for a serene getaway.
+The location is consistently lauded for its breathtaking views and proximity to local amenities and attractions.
+The peaceful setting by the water and the convenience for exploring the area contribute to a high score.

-There is no mention of gifts or special touches that would indicate thoughtfulness from the hosts.
+There are no specific mentions of gifts or special touches provided by the hosts that would indicate thoughtfulness.
 Therefore, it is not possible to provide a score in this category.

 This characterful, historic, stone built house sits on the water’s edge of Lough Swilly close to the heritage town of Ramelton, (2.9 miles away) in Co Donegal.
 It is a most spacious property of 2690 sq ft.
 With sea views from all the front windows, The Ferry House is well located for exploring the county, and provides a comfortable base to return to each evening, whether it be with family or friends.
 It has a bright and airy sitting room, complete with two comfortable sofas arranged in front of an open fireplace.
 The farmhouse style kitchen is appointed with plenty of worktop space, electric oven, hob and a Rayburn cooker which makes it cosy in the colder months.
 A scullery, off the kitchen, has the dishwasher, clothes washer, the sink and an extra fridge.
 The central hall works as the dining room with seating for 8 and has a wood burning stove.
 A games room, at the southern end of the house, has a table tennis table with bats and balls provided.
 There is also a rear entrance, where you can dry off your coats or dogs and a Belfast sink to wash muddy attire.
 Upstairs there are four well-presented bedrooms; a spacious king-size with en-suite bathroom, a second double room and 2 twin rooms.
 There is a second bathroom to serve these three bedrooms.
 To the exterior of The Ferry House there is an area of paving stones by the back door and a lawn.
 We provide an outdoor table and chairs in the summer.
 At the front of the house is a small area of lawn overlooking the lough and the private road to the Boathouse and cottage which are to the south of the Ferry House.
 Infrequently, a few cars will pass the house to access these neighbouring houses.
 There is a seawall between the house and the shore which it is hazardous to climb over.
 You can safely walk on to the shore just past the house by the old ferry.
 A few local people walk along the shore with their dogs.
 Ramelton, is less than a ten minute drive, and where you will find a couple of restaurants and pubs.
 There is a butcher, delicatessen, café, and post office, and on specific days each week, there is a vegetable stall, fish stand and indoor country market.
 There is an art gallery selling fine art and pottery.